OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/api-management/api-management-sample-cache-by-key.md

 variable-name="clientversion" />
 ```

-Vervolgens controleren we om te zien als we niet in de cache vinden kon.
+Vervolgens controleren we toosee als we het niet in cache Hallo vinden is.

 ```xml
 <choose>